 - 11s between the eyebrows

-Botox sessions are colloquially known as “lunchtime procedures” because the patient can have injections over their lunch break and return to work immediately afterwards.
+Botox sessions are colloquially known as “lunchtime procedures” because the patient can have injections over their lunch break and return to work immediately afterward.
 A Botox session with Dr. Khatri only takes 15-20 minutes, and the needle used is so tiny that most patients don’t even need topical numbing cream.

-How soon will i see results?
+How soon will I see results After My Botox Treatment?

 Don’t expect immediate erasure of your crow’s feet.
 Botox takes from three to seven days to fully stop the injected muscles from contracting.
 Dermal fillers, on the other hand, show immediate results as they are “filling” a wrinkle from beneath rather than halting a muscle contraction.